Jmaciass1/Elastic_api/README.md

 The test script will:
 - Index several users in Elasticsearch.
 - Retrieve all indexed users.
-- Perform an exact search and a fuzzy search.
+- Perform both exact and fuzzy searches.

-Results will be displayed in the console, showing whether each operation was successful or not.
+- Write the logs to a `logs.txt` file.

+You can open the `logs.txt` file in the `tests` folder to review the logs.